thelinmichael/spotify-web-api-node/README.md

 );
 ```

 The functions that fetch data from the API also accept a JSON object with a set of options.
-For example, limit and offset can be used in functions that returns paginated results, such as search and retrieving an artist's albums.
+For example, `limit` and `offset` can be used in functions that returns paginated results, such as search and retrieving an artist's albums.

-Note that the **options** parameter is currently **required if you're using callback methods**.
+Note that the **options** parameter is **required if you're using a callback method.**, even if it's empty.

 ```javascript
 // Passing a callback - get Elvis' albums in range [20...29]